 The Director of College Counseling is Judi Paffenbarger.
-She primarily works with juniors and seniors and their families to help them plan and execute college applications and coordinates the school's administration of college admissions-related testing, such as the PSAT and PLAN.
+She primarily works with juniors and seniors and their families to help them plan and execute college applications.
 The Counselor also works closely with the Office Manager and Headmaster to maintain official transcripts for students.
 The Assistant Director of College Counseling is Sarah Marbach.